Thurles railway station: History

 The Great Southern and Western Railway opened the station on 13 March 1848.
 The station was designed by Sancton Wood.

 On 5 August that year William Smith O'Brien was arrested on the station while waiting for a train after an unsuccessful insurrection in Ballingarry in South Tipperary.
 There is a plaque at the station commemorating the event.

 In 1880 the Southern Railway of Ireland opened between Thurles and Clonmel on the Waterford and Limerick Railway (W&LR), making Thurles a junction.
 Following failure to pay a debt the Board of Works took over the line with operations handed to the W&LR until that was absorbed by the GS&WR in 1901.

 On 9 December 1921, Old IRA members were being released during the Irish War of Independence.
 As internees reached Thurles railway station, a bomb was thrown at the train.
 Vol. Declan Hurton was injured and later died of his wounds.

 CIÉ withdrew passenger services from the Thurles – Clonmel line in 1963 and closed the line to freight in 1967.

 Thurles station has three times won the Irish Rail Best Intercity Station prize.

-Bus Connections

-Local Link

-Local Link bus stops at Thurles Railway Station.